Spiker: an FPGA-optimized Hardware acceleration for Spiking Neural Networks: Experimental results

 \subsection{Area and performance results}

-The designed accelerator has been synthesized on a medium-size Xilinx Artix-7 FPGA. \autoref{tab:areaPerformance} shows the required hardware resources.
+The designed accelerator has been synthesized on a medium-size Xilinx Artix-7 FPGA.
+All the four-hundred neurons are instantiated as physical components and can be updated in parallel.
+The available BRAM allows accessing all the required weights in parallel.
+The routing gives no issues.

+\autoref{tab:areaPerformance} shows the required hardware resources.
 The last row summarizes all the available components.
 Overall, the FPGA usage is around 55\% for the LUTs, 25\% for the FFs and 32\% for the available memory.
 This is a significant result considering the high number of instantiated neurons.

-To analyze the troughput for an image classification, one must first compute the average number of active elaboration steps. \autoref{fig:activeCycles} shows that in our experiments this number is equal to 23 both for the excitatory and inhibitory neurons.
-With this value and with the structure described in \autoref{subsec:experimentalSetup} the number of clock cycles required to classfy an image can be computed as:

-In particular, each inactive elaboration step requires a single clock cycle, while each active step needs the elaboration of all spikes (i.e., 784 for the excitatory and 400 for the inhibitory ones).

-The target FPGA has a maximum clock frequency of 886 MHz, that leads to an average classification time of:

-As a reference the classification of a single image using the brian2 simulation of \cite{peterDiehl} takes around 0.2 seconds on a 2GHz Intel i5 dual-core processor.